Skip to content

 When do I need to have home insurance in place?

-You become responsible for your new home the day you exchange contracts, so your buildings insurance needs to be in place from that date onwards.
-If you already own a property, you might need insurance for both properties if there’s a period when you’re responsible for both your old and new home.
+Your buildings insurance needs to be in place from the day you exchange contracts.
+This is when you become legally responsible for your new home.
+If you already own a property, you might need insurance for both new and old properties if there’s a transitional period when you’re responsible for both.

 You may want to update and transfer your existing home insurance policy to your new home.
 But moving could also be an opportunity to compare home insurance quotes with us and find a better deal.

-Be aware, though, that if you change your insurance provider partway through your policy, you may be charged a cancellation fee.
-But it’s still worth getting a quote to see whether any saving you’d make from switching providers makes the cancellation fee worthwhile.
+Bear in mind, though, that if you change your insurance provider part-way through your policy, you may be charged a cancellation fee.
+But it’s still worth getting quotes to see whether any saving you’d make from switching providers makes the cancellation fee worthwhile.

 Frequently asked questions